ironashram/terraform-digital-ocean-k3s/README.md

-### terraform-digital-ocean-k3s + kilo example
+# terraform-digital-ocean-k3s + kilo example
-# Deploy the vms, the terraform code in this repo requires a digital ocean account and k3sup but it's only an example
+The terraform code in this repo requires a digital ocean account and k3sup but it's only an example

 # deploy kilo, it needs to be the primary and possibly only CNI
 ```